2018 Chevrolet Camaro Trim Levels with Comparisons & Configurations.

 The 1LT is almost identical to the 1LS, except for four differences.
 It is $900 more expensive, it comes with an 8-speed automatic transmission with steering wheel mounted paddle shifters, has a standard remote starter, and it is not available with the V6 1LE Track Performance Package.

-Compare the 2018 Chevrolet Camaro 1LT vs 2LT Trim Levels.
+Compare the 2018 Chevrolet Camaro 1LT vs 2LT Trims.
 What is the difference?

 The 2LT is not a performance upgrade over the 1LT, but a comfort one.
 It comes standard with all of the 1LT features with the exception of the transmission.
 The six-speed manual is back, but it can also be upgraded to the 1LT 8-speed automatic with shifting paddles as an option.
 The 2LT has a standard leather interior, and the front seats are heated and ventilated.
 Dual-zone climate control and a frameless auto-dimming mirror are standard, as are the optional 8-inch touchscreen and Bose audio from the 1LT and 1LS models.